 How to Treat and Manage PAD

-PAD treatments include lifestyle changes, medications, and surgery, in that order.
+Peripheral artery disease treatments include lifestyle changes, medications, and surgery, in that order.
 Your doctor will first try natural remedies you can do mostly independently, then prescribe medication if more help is needed.
 Surgery is a last resort for symptoms that do not improve with lifestyle changes and medication.

 Lifestyle Changes

 The first step to treating PAD is to make lifestyle adjustments to improve blood flow, lower blood pressure, lose excess body fat, and prevent plaque build-up.
+With Peripheral artery disease, self-care is a first line of defense in your day-to-day walk with this condition.

 Your vascular specialist or primary care physician will focus on two primary changes: exercise and no tobacco use.